Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 I will compare it to the other uses of greenlet I am aware of.

 Gevent is the closest in terms of the approach.
-However, it uses greenlet to implement the concurrency, whereas "mixed i/o" - just as a bridge between the sync and async code.
-And it monkeypatches the standard library, which is no good.
+However, it uses greenlet to implement the concurrency in general.
+Whereas "mixed i/o" uses it just as a bridge between the sync and async code.
+And gevent monkeypatches the standard library, which is no good.

 Sqlalchemy is close in terms of the implementation.
 It also uses greenlet to